Real stimulus payment or an IRS scam? Here’s what you should watch for

+Now, scammers are looking to cash in on the news, too, experts say.

-If you’re one of the over 9 million Americans believed to be owed a payment from the IRS, there are a few telltale things to watch out for to avoid falling victim to a scam, tax attorney Adam Brewer told Nexstar.
+If you’re one of the more than 9 million Americans believed to be owed a payment from the IRS, there are a few telltale things to watch out for to avoid falling victim to a scam, tax attorney Adam Brewer told Nexstar.

 “The IRS will never text you and will rarely, if ever, call you,” Brewer said in an email.
 “If someone texts you claiming to be from the IRS you can be 100% certain it is a scam.”